Accounts Payable Automation-Surmounting the Supplier Hurdle

-Accounts payable technology in America has become well-established and is advancing rapidly.
+High-level accounts payable automation has become well-established across enterprise businesses and is advancing rapidly.
 However, as with other technologies, even though positive changes are occurring rapidly, they are not necessarily being rapidly accepted.

 Defining the Problem

-The most efficient accounts payable process is one that is fully automated.
-Eliminating errors inherent in human intervention.
-Optimally, this requires the participation of both the supplier and the buyer from development of purchase order to payment of invoice.
+The most efficient accounts payable process is one that is fully automated, eliminating errors inherent in human intervention.
+Ideally, this requires the participation of both the supplier and the customer- from the development of purchase order to payment of invoice.

-A recurring problem for businesses is that even though they may become automated and may even have set up a vendor portal as part of their AP automation system, some of their suppliers may elect not to use the portal.
-They may still continue to send invoices by older, less efficient methods, such as via mail, fax, email or PDF.
-This occurs in 80 percent of cases.
+A recurring problem for many businesses is that, even though they may become automated, and may have even set up a supplier portal as part of their accounts payable automation system, some of their suppliers may elect not to use the portal.
+These suppliers may insist on submitting invoices by older, less efficient methods, such as mail, fax, or emailed PDF.

 The result is that invoice payment is significantly slowed down.
 Invoices from multiple suppliers arriving in several different formats must be manually reviewed for errors and omissions, and then converted to the buyer’s automated system for processing.
 This defeats the purpose of automation in the first place, which is to eliminate error and streamline accounts payable functions.